awsdocs/aws-storagegateway-user-guide/doc_source/Resources.md

 # Additional AWS Storage Gateway Resources<a name="Resources"></a>

-In this section, you can find information about AWS and third\-party software, tools, and resources that can help you set up or manage your gateway, and also about AWS Storage Gateway limits\.
+In this section, you can find information about AWS and third\-party software, tools, and resources that can help you set up or manage your gateway, and also about AWS Storage Gateway quotas\.

 **Topics**
 + [Host Setup](resource-vm-setup.md)